EnigmaCurry/d.rymcg.tech/step-ca/README.md

 ### Enable mTLS for an app

 Most d.rymcg.tech apps have been made compatible with mTLS sentry authentication.
-In their respective `make config` menus, is the option to turn on mTLS authentication (``).
+In each of their respective `make config` menus, there is the option to turn on mTLS authentication:

 ```
 ?
 Do you want to enable sentry authentication in front of this app (effectively making the entire site private)?